-thousands of those, those horny bastards forget where it all starts and that one works just as well as another and that i love you is so simple so don't do the highway shit she says and who are you and that could never ever be me and the snow reaches just to the window but the blower (the snow blower, this is concrete sister) will get it even when the drifts are too heavy to shovel, and who shovels just to get to the bottom of it?... some fool, that is it, now it makes sense - i am leaving she shouts. love doesn't exist, dig holes, nor do shovels or people, nor does it dig holes nor do i know why you were suddenly there and then gone. and all that was left was a gap and there are three million of us and we love and actually with our parents, nine million or lets say seven or ten million to be safe. and now even though superficial or suppressed or something which does not deserve light airy words, a woman, yes, we are women,, yes, that one with a crazy glint in her eyes talks about friends and the borderland and swings her thumb but we aren't picking up anyone or anything, and it looks as though she would fly right off the chair and out the door with all of us, but all i care about is the two of us at the moment. that is definitely wrong, please do though care about me, and that is what you do in a way although it is all of me and the ways are not marked, but you keep on going, yes, i believe we will arrive although just want to wait it out.
+Thousands of those, those horny bastards forget how it all starts and that one works just as well as another and that I love you is so simple so don't do the highway shit she says and who are you and that could never ever be me and the snow reaches just to the window but the blower (the snow blower, this is concrete) will get it cleared even when the drifts are too heavy to shovel, and who shovels just to get to the bottom?... some fool, that is it - "I am truly leaving," she shouts.
+Love doesn't exist, dig holes, nor do shovels or people, nor does it dig holes nor do I know why you were suddenly there and then gone.
+And all that remains is a gap and there are three million of us and we love and actually, nine million or let's say seven or ten million to be radical about it. and now even though superficial or suppressed or something which does not deserve light airy words, a woman, yes, we are, yes, that one with a crazy glint in her eyes talks about friends and the borderland and swings her thumb but we aren't picking up anyone or anything, and it looks as though she would fly right off the chair and out the door with all of us. but all I care about is the two of us at the moment.
+That is definitely wrong.
+Please do, though, care about me.
+And that is what you do in a way although it is all of me and the ways are not marked, but you keep on going, yes, I believe we will arrive although you just want to wait it out.